 After lunch, you are taken to a calm water area on the river which is full of mangrove swamps on both side.
 As the boatman brings the boat close to the shore, large number of monkeys appear from nowhere expecting peanuts to be thrown to them.
 The guide actually carries a bag full of peanuts and hands it over to the passengers to feed the monkeys.
 Don't be surprised if some of the monkeys come on board the boat in excitement.
 They reach no harm though.

 Next you will be taken to the Crocodile Cave.
 You aren't likely to find any crocodiles here.
 During the low tide, the boat can pass right through the cave.
 As you go under it, you can see great limestone formations as well as many bats.
 But during the high tide, you will only have to see the cave from outside.

 The final stop is at the Bat Cave

 . which is located quite close to the Kilim Jetty.
 Other than awesome sight of large colonies of bats hanging from the ceiling and flying all over your head, Bat Cave showcases stunning formations of limestone.
 In one such formation, the stalactites and stalagmites have joined to form a single column.
 There are also many plants in the area that are centuries old and one of them is called "Living Fossil".

-There are many tour operators in Langkawi offering this tours.
+There are many tour operators in Langkawi offering these tours.
 However many are only mediators and will only take the group to the jetty and hand over to a boatman who often double up as a guide.
 Here are the other options of availing the Geoforest boat tour if you want to book the tour on reaching the island.